dommitchell/doaj-static/support/index.md

 Supporting DOAJ is the only way to ensure that we can continue to provide you and the academic community with the best service.

-We accept membership requests from publishers, libraries, private individuals, industry-related organisations and government organisations.
-We reserve the right to deny membership.
+We accept support from publishers, libraries, private individuals, industry-related organisations and government organisations.We reserve the right to refuse offers of financial support.

 You can support us: